Liouville quantum gravity spheres as matings of finite-diameter trees

 \section{Exploring a quantum sphere with $\SLE_{\kappa'}(\kappa'-6)$}

 We will now establish some generalizations of our earlier results to the case of $\gamma \in (\sqrt{2},2)$.

-\begin{theorem} Let $(\cyl,h)$ be a unit area quantum sphere with $\gamma \in (\sqrt{2},2)$.
-Let $\eta'$ be a whole-plane $\SLE_{\kappa'}(\kappa'-6)$ process in $\cyl$ from $-\infty$ to $+\infty$.
-Let $\CU_1$ be the collection of components of $\cyl \setminus \eta'$ which are cut off by $\eta'$ from $+\infty$ by $\eta'$ viewed as a path in the universal cover of $\cyl$ and let $\CU_2$ be the remaining components of $\cyl \setminus \eta'$ which are cut off by $\eta'$ from $\infty$.
-(The elements of $\CU_1$ are marked by the first, equivalently last, boundary point visited by $\eta'$ and the elements of $\CU_2$ are doubly marked by the first and last boundary point visited by $\eta'$.)
+\begin{theorem} Let $(\cyl,h,-\infty,+\infty)$ be a unit area quantum sphere with $\gamma \in (\sqrt{2},2)$.
+Let $\wt{\eta}'$ be a whole-plane $\SLE_{\kappa'}(\kappa'-6)$ process in $\cyl$ from $-\infty$ to $+\infty$.
+Let $\CU_1$ be the collection of components of $\cyl \setminus \wt{\eta}'$ which are cut off by $\wt{\eta}'$ from $+\infty$ by $\wt{\eta}'$ (viewed as a path in the universal cover of $\cyl \setminus \{+\infty\}$) and let $\CU_2$ be the remaining components of $\cyl \setminus \wt{\eta}'$ which are cut off by $\wt{\eta}'$ from $+\infty$.
+(The elements of $\CU_1$ are marked by the first, equivalently last, boundary point visited by $\wt{\eta}'$ and the elements of $\CU_2$ are doubly marked by the first and last boundary point visited by $\wt{\eta}'$.)
 Conditional on their quantum boundary lengths and areas, the elements of $\CU_1,\CU_2$ are conditionally independent.
 The elements of the former are quantum disks and the elements of the latter are surfaces sampled from the infinite measure on quantum surfaces used to construct a weight $2-\gamma^2/2$ quantum wedge with the given conditioning.

-Moreover, $(\cyl,h)$ and $\eta'$ are almost surely determined up to horizontal translation and a global rotation of $\cyl$ about $\pm \infty$ by the ordered sequence of oriented, marked components cut out by $\eta'$ viewed as quantum surfaces. \end{theorem}
+Moreover, $(\cyl,h,-\infty,+\infty)$ and $\wt{\eta}'$ are a.s.\ determined up to horizontal translation and a global rotation of $\cyl$ about $\pm \infty$ by the ordered sequence of oriented, marked components cut out by $\wt{\eta}'$ viewed as quantum surfaces. \end{theorem}

 We note that in Theorem~\ref{thm::sphere_sle_kp_kp_minus_6} we do not describe the evolution of the boundary length of the component containing $+\infty$.
 However, the proof of Theorem~\ref{thm::sphere_sle_kp_kp_minus_6} follows from the same argument used to prove Theorem~\ref{thm::pure_sphere_equivalent_constructions}.